raymondtay/LearningHaskell/src/misc/README-chap-24.md

 is making it easy to express things the way the programmer would like, but still have the resulting parser be fast.

+## Definitions

+A _parser combinator_ combines two or more parsers to produce a new parser.
+Good examples of this are things like using <|> from Alternative to produce a new parser from the disjunction of two parser arguments to <|>.
+Or `some`.
+Or `many`.
+Or `mappend`.
+Or `(>>)`.

+_Marshalling_ is transforming a potentially non-linear representation of data in memory into a format that can be stored on disk or transmitted over a network socket.
+Going in the opposite direction is called _unmarshalling_.
+Coming from Java, you would be familiar with _serialization_ and _deserialization_.

+A _tokenizer_ converts text, usually a stream of characters, into more meaningful or "chunkier" structures such as words, sentences or symbols.
+The `lines` and `words` functions you've used earlier in this book are like very unsophisticated tokenizers.